Justin-Madren/Charter-Generator/README.md

 ## 🖥️ GUI Development (In Progress)

-We're currently developing a Java Swing-based GUI to improve usability beyond the console.
+I am currently developing a Java Swing-based GUI to improve usability beyond the console.
 Current capabilities include:

 - A button to generate a character
 - Simple layout with a label that updates based on button presses